ODOT-PTS/node-gtfs-ride/README.md

 ## About GTFS-Ride

-`gtfs-ride` is a command-line utility for processing transit ridership data.
-It will import a GTFS file and some Automated Passenger Counter (APC) data and then export ridership data in [GTFS-Ride](https://www.gtfs-ride.org) format.
+`gtfs-ride` is a command-line utility for creating [GTFS-Ride](https://www.gtfs-ride.org) formatted data.
+GTFS-Ride is a format for storing transit ridership data.
+It takes two inputs: a GTFS file and Automated Passenger Counter (APC) data and exports GTFS-Ride data.

 ## Supported APC data formats